bedatadriven/renjin-java6-example/README.md

 Renjin Example with Oracle 11.2g R2
 ===================================

-This is an example of how to use Renjin to use R in a stored procedure or function from within an Oracle database.
+This is an example demonstrates how to use Renjin in a stored procedure or function from within an Oracle Database.

 ## Oracle Database Setup

 This example requires Oracle 11g, release 11.2.0.4 or later.
 Earlier releases do not support Java 1.6.
+Note that Oracle XE does not support Java-language stored procedures at all.

 This repository includes a Vagrant file that will construct a Virtual Box Virtual Machine with a development version of Oracle 11g R2.0.4